 21. WARRANTY CLAUSE: The owner of the soil warrants and agrees to defend title to the lease premises.
 If the owner of the soil defaults in payments owed on the leased premises, then LESSEE may redeem the rights of the owner of the soil in the leased premises by paying any mortgage, taxes or other liens on the leased premises.
 If LESSEE makes payments on behalf of the owner of the soil under this section, LESSEE may recover the cost of these payments from the rental and royalties due the owner of the soil.

-22. USE OF WATER: LESSEE shall have the right to use water produced during operations under this lease as is reasonably necessary for operations under this lease except water from wells or tanks of the owner of the soil.
+22. USE OF WATER: LESSEE shall have the right to drill for and use water from the leased premises as is reasonably necessary for operations under this lease, provided that LESSEE may not use water from wells or tanks of the surface owner or any surface lessee, and provided further that LESSEE shall not use (a) potable water or water suitable for livestock or irrigation purposes, or (b) any water produced from the leased premises on lands situated outside the leased premises, in the case of either (a) or (b) without the prior written consent of the COMMISSIONER.
+Lessee shall pay surface damages for water use permitted hereunder in an amount no less than the amount set by the University Lands Rate and Damage Schedule which is effective on the date when the activity requiring the payment of surface damages or water use occurs, or the payment of any fee or royalty as may otherwise be established by the COMMISSIONER.

 23. SURFACE DAMAGES: Payments made by LESSEE to the owner of the soil under this lease and acceptance of the payments by the owner of the soil are in place of all damages to the soil, as provided in § 53.066, Natural Resources Code.